KarelKubat/fswatch/README.md

 makes `fswatch` locally (in the sources directory).

-If you want to install the program into `$HOME/bin` (i.e., your personal *bin* directory), then type `make install`.
+If you want to install the program into `$HOME/bin` (i.e., your personal *bin* directory), then type `make install` (or `make me a sandwich` if you are so inclined).

 If you want to install it into another directory, e.g. `/usr/local/bin`, type

 ```shell
 BINDIR=/usr/local/bin make install